thunks/thunk-stream/README.md

 ### thunk.clearListeners()

-After thunk is called, `clearListeners` is added that can remove all listeners  added to stream by `thunkStream`.
+After thunk is called, `clearListeners` is added that can remove all listeners  added to stream by `thunkStream`. if listeners has been removed already, it return `false`, else return `true`.

 [npm-url]: https://npmjs.org/package/thunk-stream